 - When Class 2, 3, 4 parts are required to be monitored, a pragmatic test is to be undertaken. - In addition to other alarm testing, and prior to the issuing of a final approval, QFES must be satisfied that the system will achieve specified performance (PR 2017 Schedule 19). - The minimum pragmatic test will include or simulate: - 1.
 Steam produced from a four minute hot shower at maximum flow and temperature, - 2.
-Fumes produced from cooking a normal meal such as steak or bacon and eggs, toast and boiling kettle simultaneously. - 3.
+Fumes produced from cooking toast and boiling kettle simultaneously. - 3.
 Tests are to be conducted with the air conditioning - on and set to 24°C with all doors and windows closed, and - Off with doors and windows open. - 4.
-A successful test will not activate any of the building's detectors. - Testing will be directed by the QFES Places of Public Assembly and Unwanted Alarms Unit.
-An example test may be viewed on the QFES website www.qfes.qld.gov.au/buildingsafety/unwanted/Pages/cookandshowertest.aspx.
+A successful test will not activate any of the building's detectors. - Testing will be directed by the QFES Fire Alarm Management Unit.
+An example test may be viewed on the QFES website www.qfes.qld.gov.au/planning-and-compliance/alarm-monitoring/unwanted-alarm-activation/pragmatic-cooking-and-shower-test.